csmaller/blog/content/blog/the-first-one.md

 It was heartbreaking.
 While most 28-30 year olds in love were settling down and having a family we were dealing with a horrible very public murder trial, a family torn apart,  my business failing because I was always tending to her needs, our relationship falling apart.
 Journalists calling the house and filming us and following us around, stories written up daily on the front page of the Boston Globe and the Herald.
 The  fledgling 24/7 news programming that fed on anything  and making us its fodder.

-That September 11th the whole world changed and the media forgot all about us.
+Then September 11th happened and the whole world changed and the media forgot all about us.
 We were left in the flotsam of it all.
 To finally lick out wounds in private but it was too late to save us.
 I was starting to slip into my own depression.
 I drank more.
 I smoked pot daily.

 I always say it's as if she were drowning and I swam out to save her only to have her pull me under with her as well.
 I had to save myself and swim to shore.
 I couldn't do it anymore and she knew it.

 During a weekend at Loon Mountain where I shared a ski house we got into a huge fight at dinner.
 The next day I skied on my own at another mountain further away.
 When I came back she showed me her wrists and her attempt at suicide.
 Crying and shameful I stood in shock while all the other ski house people watched.
 My college roommate was with us and he drove us home while she sat in the back seat and i sat horrified and embarrassed in the front seat.
+I handled it all wrong.
+I was broken.
+I couldn't do it anymore.

 When we got to her house I walked her in and told her I was done.
 Brenda cried hysterically and pushed me away telling me to leave.
 Screaming at me.
 Shoving my ring into my hand.